leimao/Flappy_Bird_AI/README.md

 ## Project Description

 [Flappy Bird](https://en.wikipedia.org/wiki/Flappy_bird) is a very popular video game.
 Here I developed an AI to play Flappy Bird using Deep Q-Learning.

+The AI was able to play Flappy Bird extremely well.
+It could play the game endlessly without failure, which might be called "perfect".

 ![](flappy_bird_AI.gif)